rehmanz/salt-reactors-demo/README.md

 # Salt Stack Reactors
 Salt Stack's Reactor system provides the ability to trigger actions in response to events.
-This tutorial sets up a vagrant box and give a brief overview on reactors.
+This tutorial sets up a vagrant box and gives you a brief overview on reactors.

 ## Project Setup
-1. Download & install [Vagrant](https://www.vagrantup.com/downloads.html) `2.0.0` and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) `5.0.0` or above
+1. Download & install [Vagrant](https://www.vagrantup.com/downloads.html) `2.0.0` and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) `5.0.0` or above.
-2. Ensure vagrant-salt plugin is not installed
+2. Ensure vagrant-salt plugin is not installed as it may cause issues.
    ```shell
    vagrant plugin uninstall vagrant-salt
    ```

-3. Create a workspace and clone salt-reactors-demo repo
+3. Create a workspace and clone `salt-reactors-demo` repository.
    ```shell
    mkdir ~/saltspace && cd ~/saltspace
    git clone git@github.com:rehmanz/salt-reactors-demo.git
    export WORKSPACE=~/saltspace/salt-reactors-demo/
    ```

-4. Use vagrant to create and provision Salt master and two minions
+4. Use vagrant to create and provision Salt master and two minions.
    ```shell
    cd ${WORKSPACE}
    vagrant up --provider virtualbox